Despite these challenges, there are steps you can take to prepare yourself and help you find a private rental that suits you.

-When it comes to checking the house or apartment itself, things to consider include:
+When it comes to inspecting the property itself, things to consider include:

-- Doors and windows open and close properly, and whether they’re secure
+- Doors and windows open and close properly and are secure

 - Appliances (such as the stove and dishwasher) are in good working order